ROCm/MIVisionX/samples/inference/mv_objdetect/README.md

 ./mv_build/mvobjdetect <input_image.JPG> - --install_folder . --bb 20 0.2 0.4 --v
 ./mv_build/mvobjdetect <input_video.mp4> - --install_folder . --bb 20 0.2 0.4 --v
 ```
+Note: Make sure the input image and video file exist and specified with full path

 ### Step 7.
 Run object detection with multiple video streams (e.g batch 4, 8 and 16)
-Go through steps 3 to 6, this time compiing the model for a batch of 4.
+Go through steps 3 to 6, this time compiling the model for a batch of 4.
 Also this sample can do batch of 8 and 16 decoding as well.
+For batch 8, --input_dims 8,3,416,416  and create Videos_8.txt file with 8 input streams
+For batch 16, --input_dims 16,3,416,416 and create Videos_16.txt file with 16 input streams

 ```
 cd ..